 Contrary to belief, some dedicated down time is likely to improve professional performance, reduce work-related stress levels and ensure a more focused work mentality.

-Working on your personal development can not only help you to learn new skills but also help you to learn more about yourself and what you want to achieve from your personal and professional life.
+Working on your invest in personal development can not only help you to learn new skills but also help you to learn more about yourself and what you want to achieve from your personal and professional life.
 With this new knowledge you can really focus on working towards those goals without distraction.

-In essence, personal development teaches you the importance of quality over quantity.
+In essence, investing in personal development teaches you the importance of quality over quantity.
 Rather than focusing on masses of tasks and goals, focus on what you really want to achieve and set out a plan to do it.

 Plus, with heightened self-awareness you’re more capable of understanding your business style, that of your colleagues and prospects and therefore able to dominate business conversations more easily.